reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 We will see examples of each of these types in the subsequent sections.

 ## Basic Setup for Running the Examples
-We need to first set up a Node.js project for running our examples.
+We need to first set up a Node.js project for running our examples of using middleware functions in Express.

 Let us create a folder and initialize a Node.js project under it by running the `npm init` command:

 ```shell
 mkdir storefront